The Kashmir Conflict-

 both the Governments and their backers in London and Washington were of the

 opinion to maintain the division.
-As noted above that London was more worried
+As noted above, London was more worried

 about the Independent Jammu Kashmir.
 Kashmiri leadership failed miserably to